-Programme/ Class: M.A Year: First Semester: 1 100110 Subject: Economics Course Code: 0710826 Course Title: ECONOMICS OF INFRASTRUCTURE Course Objectives- The ma ain objective of this course is to familiarize the students with role of infrastructure in Economic developmen issues in financing governance and interregional disparities. t and growth and k Per de la constant Credits: 4 Elective (b) Max.
-M Plarks: 25+75 {Internal + External } Min.
-Passing Marks: 40 Total No. of Lecture-Tutorials-Practical (in hours per week): L-T-P: 4-0-0 Unit Topic No. of Lectures = I Introduction: Infrastructure and economic development- Infrastructure as a public good; Social and physical infrastructure; Economics of scale of joint supply; Marginal Coat pricing vs. other methods of pricing in public utilities, Cross subsidization free prices, equity and efficiency issues in privatization of infrastructure, Infrastructure Finance, Public Private Partnership (PPP), Models and Examples in PPP.
-12 п Physical Infrastructure- Transport Infrastructure: Demand for transport infrastructure, Principle of Pricing Railways, roadways, airways and waterways, Progress, Pricing Technological Advancement and Challenges.
+Programme/ Class: M.A Year: First Semester: 1 Subject: Econor nics Course Code: 0710826 Course Title: ECONOMICS OF INFRASTRUCTURE (Theory) Course Objectives - The m ain objective of this course is to familiarize the students with t and growth and key issues in financing governance and inter- Credits: 4 Elective (b) Max.
+M 1arks: 25+75 {Internal + External } Min.
+Passing Marks: 40 Total No. of Lecture-Tutorials-Practical (in he ours per week): L-T-P: 4-0-0 Unit Topic No. of Lectures = 60 I Introduction: Infrastructure and economic development- In physical infrastructure; Economics of scale of joint supply; pricing in public utilities, Cross subsidization free prices, eq infrastructure, Infrastructure Finance, Public Private Partners Marginal Coat pricing vs. other methods of uity and efficiency issues in privatization of 12 П Physical Infrastructure- Transport Infrastructure: Demand for transport infrastructure, Principle of Pricing Railways, roadways, airways and waterways, Progress, Pricing Technological Advancement and Challenges.
 New policies/programmes related to each mode of transportation intermodal condition in the Indian Situations.
-III Economics Infrastructure Energy: Primacy of energy in the process of Economics Development.
+12 Ш Economics Infrastructure Energy: Primacy of energy in the process of Economics Development.
 Factors Determining Demand for Energy.
 Effects of Energy Shortages Energy Conservation Renewable and Non-Conventional Sources of Energy.
 Electricity, Gas and Water Supply- Bulk supply and Pricing of Electricity.
 The Relative Economics of Thermal, Hydel and Nuclear Power Plants.
 The case for a National Power Grid, Financing Water Utilities Urban and Rural Water Supply.
 The Exploitation of Natural Gas, Pricing Problem.
-Social Infrastructure Education: Concept scope and relevance of Human Resource and Human Capital Development Education and Economic Development, Rate of Return and Manpower Balance Approaches, Progress on Universalisation of Primary Education Performance of Secondary Technical Professional and Higher Education New Education Policy.
+12 IV Social Infrastructure Education: Concept scope and relevance of Human Resource and Human Capital Development Education and Economic Development, Rate of Return and Manpower Balance Approaches, Progress on Universalisation of Primary Education Performance of Secondary Technical Professional and Higher Education New Education Policy.
 Health: Health Dimension of Development Health Facilities in India, State and Provision of Health Issues in Privatization of Health Services.
 12